kubernetes/kubernetes/docs/proposals/network-policy.md

 	// If this field is present and contains at least one rule, this policy allows any traffic
 	// which matches at least one of the ingress rules in this list.
 	Ingress []NetworkPolicyIngressRule `json:"ingress,omitempty"`

+	// List of egress rules to be applied to the selected pods.
+	// Traffic is allowed to exit a pod if namespace.networkPolicy.egress.isolation is undefined and cluster policy allows it,
+	// OR if the traffic destination is the pod's local node,
+	// OR if the traffic matches at least one egress rule across all of the NetworkPolicy
+	// objects whose podSelector matches the pod.
+	// If this field is empty then this NetworkPolicy does not affect egress isolation.
+	// If this field is present and contains at least one rule, this policy allows any traffic
+	// which matches at least one of the egress rules in this list.
+	Egress []NetworkPolicyEgressRule `json:"egress,omitempty"`
 }

 // This NetworkPolicyIngressRule matches traffic if and only if the traffic matches both ports AND from.